-“(g) The grant of a tax exemption as provided in this section shall be in addition to, and not in lieu of, any other tax relief or assistance from any other source applicable to either the real property or its owner.
+“(g)(1) The grant of a tax exemption as provided in this section shall be in addition to, and not in lieu of, any other tax relief or assistance from any other source applicable to either the real property or its owner.

+“(2) A tax exemption granted pursuant to this section shall be available from the date initially exempted; provided, that the property owner remains eligible for such exemption.

 “(h) This section shall apply for real property tax years beginning after September 30, 2019.”.

 SUBTITLE O. SUBJECT-TO-APPROPRIATIONS REPEALS AND MODIFICATIONS